r3bo0tbx1/tor-guard-relay/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Sharing malicious code, harmful configurations, or techniques intended to compromise systems or violate the privacy of others

 ## Enforcement Responsibilities